← orga.cat

 Open-source, cross-platform REST client.

-Apparently better than Postman (propietary) and Soap UI (Open-source, Java-based) and Insomnia (Open-source, Electron-based).
+Apparently better than Postman (proprietary) and Soap UI (Open-source, Java-based) and Insomnia (Open-source, Electron-based).
 Unfortunately, Bruno uses Electron too.

 QGIS